gem5/website/_pages/documentation/learning_gem5/part1/cache_config.md

 ```

 You need to *remove* the lines which connected the cache
-ports directly to the memory bus, replaying them with
+ports directly to the memory bus, replacing them with
 the following two lines/

 ```